The Vervaat transform of Brownian bridges and Brownian motion: The Vervaat transform of Brownian bridges

-In the current part, we try to provide an alternative construction of the Vervaat bridges with negative endpoint via standard Brownian bridges (which end at $0$).
-It is obvious that the Vervaat bridges with positive endpoint can be treated similarly by time reversal.
+In this subsection, we provide an alternative construction of Vervaat bridges with negative endpoint in terms of Brownian bridge which ends at $0$.
+It is straightforward that Vervaat bridges with positive endpoint can be treated similarly by time reversal.